dutchgrit/afasodataserver/README.md

 # DutchGrit - Afas OData Server - for Power BI

+> Note: version 1.0.0 can cause an meaningless Unauthorized message.
+See this [issue](https://github.com/dutchgrit/afasodataserver/issues/1)

 The DutchGrit Afas OData Server is a (free) Desktop application which forms a easy to use connection between Power BI and the Online Afas GetConnector API's.
 The only thing you need is your Afas number and a valid Token, which is a lot easier!

 The application automaticly detects the available GetConnectors attached to your token and translates any OData query into GetConnector API call's on the fly.